grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 never know it existed, but towards the end of the 10 second interval it went down to 10, which is still a true fact.
 If we really wanted to know about the variations within a 10 second interval, we should have chosen a smaller step, e.g. 1 second.
-When we decided that the step is going to be 10 seconds, we thus declared that _variations within a smaller period are of no interest_, and from this perspective, Graphite is correct.
+By deciding that the step is going to be 10 seconds, we thus declared that _variations within a smaller period are of no interest_ to us, and from this perspective, Graphite _is correct_.

 But what if those numbers are the price of a stock.
 There may be hundreds of thousand of trades within a 10 second interval, yet we do